kaizer1v/kaizer1v.github.io/_posts/2015-10-25-acquarium.md

 - Region Found
 - Feeds on

 From these, some are quite important information, such as name, region found and feeds on.
 But it could have been put in a differnt way, non-important information like *feeds on* is a non-important information but a necessary one.

+###Proposal
+A user should be able to retrieve required information whenever required and should be at his disposal.
+In order to make this possible, contextually, we combined a few existing technologies and created a prototype of enabling a user to retrieve more and interactive information about a particular fish/artifact.

+Using the QR code technology, we were able to get information about a given artifact, just like a bar code present on a product stores information like it's price, name etc. The QR code can contain digital media or articles about a particular fish the viewer is viewing.
+He can then use his smart phone to scan a QR code present near the fish tank and retrieve more information on it.

+This enhances the viewer's experience since they would be interacting with the system to retrieve information which inturns connects them to the system.
+They will be able to share and save the information they are interested in for later reference.
+This would especially be helpul for viewers who are children or school students.